Manchester England, UK Travel Guide

 Manchester offers accessible public transport options, including trams and buses with ramps.

-Many major sights have facilities for persons with mobility impairments, including lifts and accessible restrooms.
+Many major attractions feature facilities for people with mobility impairments, including lifts and accessible restrooms.

 Check individual attraction websites for detailed accessibility information before your visit.